asdeenner7ec/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 In software engineering, always strive to write clean, readable, and maintainable code.
 Avoid unnecessary complexity and over-engineering.
 Remember that code is read far more often than it is written, so make it a priority to create solutions that are easy to understand for both yourself and your fellow developers.
 And lastly, embrace the power of reusable code through modularity and abstraction."

 In brief: "Write simple, readable, and reusable code."

+# 2024-02-09
+- "Today's programming wisdom is to embrace the power of simplicity.
+Write code that's readable, maintainable, and concise.
+Always strive for clarity over complexity.
+Remember, 'Premature optimization is the root of all evil' as Donald Knuth wisely said.
+Modularize your programs, use version control systems, and test early and often.
+Lastly, understand that debugging is twice as hard as writing the code in the first place; therefore, always keep a keen eye on code quality from the start."